opentoonz/opentoonz_docs/source/creating_movements.rst

     - Select the columns from which you want to delete keys.

-    - Select no column by clicking anywhere in the xsheet, to delete keys from all the xsheet columns.
+    - Select no column by clicking anywhere in the Xsheet, to delete keys from all the Xsheet columns.

     2. Select the frame where you want to delete keys.